mvelazc0/Oriana/README.md

 For more information on how Oriana works, visit the Wiki https://github.com/mvelazc0/Oriana/wiki

+To see Oriana in action, check the demos https://github.com/mvelazc0/Oriana/wiki/Demos

 Oriana was initially presented at Derbycon VII (https://www.youtube.com/watch?v=hVTkkkM9XDg) and released at the SANS Threat Hunting Summit (https://www.sans.org/cyber-security-summit/archives/file/summit-archive-1536265369.pdf)

 ## Quick Start Guide